Sunday, October 19, 2014

 And that was that.
 While the clouds stayed away ‘til about 3 a.m., I was snoozing by then.
 Sunday morning, I was southbound as early as possible and even managed to find the turn off for I-85 in dadgum Atlanta—I’d been pretty sure I’d miss it and wind up somewhere in the Okefenokee Swamp.

 I had a good time at the Tennessee edition of the PSSG, but I never went back.
 Just too many miles compared to Chiefland or DSRSG for skies that were not much—if any—better than what I had closer to home.
+In fact, there was no denying they were substantially poorer than the Chiefland skies.
 I was sorry to give up star partying with my Atlanta friends, but in those go-go days of my engineering career, a six-hour drive was better than an eight-hour one.

 I hope to get back to the big Georgia star party some day if I can just get up the gumption to do an event where I can’t stay in a motel (Deer Lick is out in the boondocks).
 It’s not easy for your ever older and more decrepit Uncle to convince himself to do that, but I do miss my PSSG friends and dang sure intend to join them for another Peach State one of these years, muchachos.